kevoreilly/CAPEv2/docs/book/src/faq/index.rst

 .. _troubles_upgrade:

-After upgrade Cuckoo stops to work
+After upgrade CAPE stops to work
 ----------------------------------

 Probably you upgraded it in a wrong way.
-It's not a good practice to rewrite the files due to Cuckoo's complexity and quick evolution.
+It's not a good practice to rewrite the files due to CAPE's complexity and quick evolution.

 Please follow the upgrade steps described in :doc:`../installation/upgrade`.

 .. _troubles_problem:

-Cuckoo stumbles and produces some error I don't understand
+CAPE stumbles and produces some error I don't understand
 ----------------------------------------------------------

-Cuckoo is a young and still evolving project, it's possible that you encounter some problems while running it, but before you rush into sending emails to everyone make sure you read what follows.
+CAPE is a young and still evolving project, it's possible that you encounter some problems while running it, but before you rush into sending emails to everyone make sure you read what follows.

-Cuckoo is not meant to be a point-and-click tool: it's designed to be a highly customizable and configurable solution for somewhat experienced users and malware analysts.
+CAPE is not meant to be a point-and-click tool: it's designed to be a highly customizable and configurable solution for somewhat experienced users and malware analysts.